 In 1872, a fire which began in the basement of a warehouse in downtown Boston raged for 12 hours, consuming 65 acres and leaving 776 buildings in ruins.
 The Great Boston Fire killed at least 30 people.

-In 1906, Theodore Roosevelt traveled to Panama to observe the progress being made on the construction of the canal.
-He was the first sitting president of the United States to embark on an official trip outside the country.
+In 1906, Theodore Roosevelt travels to Panama to observe the progress being made on the construction of the canal.
+He was the first sitting President of the United States to embark on an official trip outside the country.